 About

 Since the early 2000s, my work has incorporated narrative, archival fragments, and symbolic reconstruction.
 I work across photography, collage, installation, and text, using visual dissonance not as an effect, but as a method.
-Across different bodies of work, I return to a recurring question: how images shape who we believe we are—and how they might be reimagined otherwise.
+Across different bodies of work, I return to a recurring question: how images shape who we believe we are — and how they might be reimagined otherwise.

 Alongside exhibitions, my practice moves between making, writing, and transmission.
-I am the author of The Parachute Paradox (Kerber Verlag, 2016), a memoir tracing a lived journey toward the decolonization of imagination, and The Artist’s Curse | On Being an Artist Navigating the Art Market and the Art World, a practice-based work that examines artistic autonomy, structural pressures, and survival from within the lived reality of the art world.
+I am the author of The Parachute Paradox (Kerber Verlag, 2016), a memoir tracing a lived journey toward the decolonization of imagination, and The Artist's Curse | On Being an Artist: Navigating the Art Market and the Art World, a practice-based work that examines artistic autonomy, structural pressures, and survival from within the lived reality of the art world.

-Since 2024, I have been leading The Art Practice | From Vision to Action at the Barenboim–Said Akademie in Berlin.
-This work extends my artistic inquiry into a shared space—where imagination, responsibility, and form are continually tested and renegotiated.
+Since relocating to Berlin in 2010, my practice has continued to deepen its engagement with the city's cultural and intellectual life.
+Since 2024, I have been leading The Art Practice | From Vision to Action at the Barenboim–Said Akademie in Berlin — extending my artistic inquiry into a shared space where imagination, responsibility, and form are continually tested and renegotiated.

 I do not see my role as representing reality, but as intervening in how it is seen.
-My work seeks to open images rather than close them—to create spaces where perception can loosen, shift, and begin again.
+My work seeks to open images rather than close them — to create spaces where perception can loosen, shift, and begin again.

 Author, curator, member of the Akademie der Künste in Berlin | Former President of the European Graduate School in Saas Fee, Switzerland.